LEAF-Lab-Stevens/Text2ESQ/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgments section.
-Here are a few examples.
+All the experiments were performed using NVIDIA Quadro RTX 5000 GPUs.
+The proposed TSC model is implemented with PyTorch.
+We adopt the SGD with momentum optimizer during the training of the model parameters.
+The learning rate is set to 0.01.
+The experiments for all the models are obtained by running 16 epochs with the mini-batch size 32.
+The development set is used to select the best model.

-* Pandas
+* M2M
-* Sklearn
+* Bart
-* Pandas
+* LSTM
-* pytorch
+* RoBERTa
-* Pandas
+* DistilBERT
-*
+* RoBERTa+Bi-LSTM

 <p align="right">(<a href="#readme-top">back to top</a>)</p>